-- 1. Cell phones shall be used in a manner that does not disrupt instruction and should not be used during school-sponsored programs, meetings, in-services, or other events where there exists a reasonable expectation of quiet attentiveness unless there is a reason of personal health or safety involved. - 2.
-Cell phones should not be used to transmit confidential student or personal information either verbally or written. - 3.
+- 1. Cell phones shall be used in a manner that does not disrupt instruction and should not be used during schoolsponsored programs, meetings, in-services, or other events where there exists a reasonable expectation of quiet attentiveness unless there is a reason of personal health or safety involved. - 2.
+Cell phones should not be used to transmit confidential student or personal information either verbally or written, unless using an encrypted service to do so. - 3.
 Employees are prohibited from using a cell phone while driving as part of their work duties, unless in the case of an emergency, unless the vehicle has come to a complete stop and the gear is in park. - 4.
 Employees issued a cell phone are responsible for its safekeeping at all times.
 Defective, lost or stolen cell phones are to be reported immediately to the superintendent who will in turn notify the service provider.
 Reckless or irresponsible use of school district equipment, resulting in loss or damage may result in the employee having to reimburse the school district for any associated costs of replacement or repair. - 5.
-Cell phones and any other school district issued communication equipment issued for employees are to be returned to the board secretary immediately upon request or at termination of employment.
+Cell phones and any other school district issued communication equipment issued for employees are to be returned to the board secretary at the conclusion of the school year, activity or as otherwise specified or immediately upon request.